-You can use any of five methods to find radio stations on the selected band: TUNE, SEEK, SCAN, AUTO SELECT, and the Preset buttons.
+You can use any of four methods to find radio stations on the selected band: TUNE, SEEK, SCAN or the Preset buttons

 TUNE - Use the TUNE knob to tune the radio to a desired frequency.
-Turn the knob clockwise to tune to a higher frequency, or counterclockwise to tune to a lower frequency.
+Turn the TUNE knob to the right to tune to a higher frequency, or to the left to tune to a lower frequency.
+Turn the knob right or left until the display reaches the desired frequency.

 SEEK - The SEEK function searches the band for a station with a strong signal.
-To activate it, press either SEEK button (\bigcirc or \bigoplus), then release it.
+To activate it, press either SEEK button (\bigcirc or \bigcirc), then release it.
 Depending on which SEEK button you press, the system scans upward or downward from the current frequency.
 It stops when it finds a station with a strong signal.

 SCAN - The SCAN function samples all the stations with strong signals on the selected band.
-To activate it, press the SCAN button. then release it.
-When the system is in the SCAN mode.
-SCAN shows in the display.
+To activate it, press the SCAN button, then release it You will see SCAN in the display.
 The system will scan up the band for a station with a strong signal.
 When it finds one, it will stop and play that station for approximately five seconds.
 If you do nothing, the system will then scan for the next strong station and play that for five seconds.
 When it plays a station that you want to continue listening to, press the SCAN button again.